(Also Called 'Flat Warts')

 What are warts?

 Warts are very contagious.
-They can easily be transmitted from one person to another by coming into direct contact with a wart or with something – such as a locker room floor or a towel – that has been in contact with a wart.
+They are easily spread from one person to another through direct contact with a wart, or with something – such as a locker room floor or a towel – that has been in contact with a wart.
 They can spread to different parts of the body by nail biting or shaving.
 There are different types of warts.
 Common warts frequently occur on the hands.
 Warts that occur on the sole of the foot (plantar surface) are called plantar warts.
 They are most common on the parts of the sole that receive pressure when standing or walking.

-What are the symptoms of plantar warts?
+What are the symptoms of warts?

-How are plantar warts diagnosed?
+How are warts diagnosed?

-How are plantar warts treated?
+How are warts treated?

 It is important that you not try to physically remove the wart yourself.
 Doing so can lead to infection or injury to the area.